U.S. safety board chair rebukes Ethiopia over Boeing 737 MAX report | MarketScreener

 The bureau did not immediately respond to a request for comment.

+Its final report last month focused solely on MCAS as the "most probable cause" and listed several contributing factors stemming from the plane's design or manufacturer procedures.

-The inputs, which were caused by faulty data from an angle of attack (AOA) sensor, sent the plane's nose down repeatedly, leading to loss of control as the pilots tried to deal with several warnings in the cabin, the report released last month said.
+The inputs, which were caused by faulty data from an angle of attack (AOA) sensor, sent the plane's nose down repeatedly, leading to loss of control as the pilots tried to deal with several warnings in the cabin, the report said.

 The NTSB said the Ethiopian report's finding that aircraft electrical problems caused erroneous AOA output was "unsupported by evidence."
 The NTSB said it found the erroneous sensor output was likely caused by a bird strike soon after take-off from Addis Ababa.